MatthewGerber/rlai/docs/case_studies/robocode.md

   introduction to this section, one cannot assume (as in the previous development iteration) that the enemy's bearing will remain reliable after acquisition, since the enemy is moving.
 Here we only retain the enemy's bearing for the time step in which it was acquired.
-If in the next time step the radar has left the enemy, then all binary indications of the enemy's bearing will be `false`.
+If in the next time step the radar has left the enemy, then all binary indications of the enemy's bearing will be `False`.
 * Aim quality via lateral distance:  Aiming the radar or gun usefully (i.e., in a way that will gain positive reward) requires an estimate of where the bullet will arrive in relation to the enemy position.
 A useful notion here is that of lateral distance.
 This is depicted below: